mfatica/udacity-blockchain-nanodegree/project-3/README.md

 # Simple Blockchain

 Blockchain has the potential to change the way that the world approaches data.
-This simple blockchain provides a RESTful API using express.js to get blocks and add new blocks.
+This simple blockchain provides a RESTful API to get blocks and add new blocks.

 ## Getting Started